canarieids/Zeek-Ubuntu-22.04/README.md

 ```

 4. Contact Anis via email `anis.lounis@mail.concordia.ca` or via the JSP Slack channel (#jsp-tech) for registration and access to remote server.

+Please include the following information:

-   - Include the public IP of your server (Step 1)
+   a) Include the public (egress) IP of your IDS server (Step 1)
-   - Include your ssh public key of your zeek server (Step 3)
+   b) Include your SSH Public Key of your IDS server (Step 3)
-   - Include the public IP address(s) of workstations that will be accessing the portal (GUI).
+   c) Include the public (egress) IP address(s) of workstations that will be accessing the CANIDS portal.

-Concordia will reply with the participant's username for access to the server and credentials for accessing the web interface "https://jointsecurity.ca/".
+Concordia will reply with the participant's username for access to the server and credentials for accessing the web interface "https://portal.canids.ca/".
 Once you receive these credentials, proceed to the next step to test the connection.

-5. Test connectivity `$ssh -p 56320 username@push.jointsecurity.ca`.
+5. Test connectivity `$ssh -p 56320 <username>@push.jointsecurity.ca`.
    - Connectivity to the remote server should be established:

 ```
-$ ssh -p 56320 username@push.jointsecurity.ca
+$ ssh -p 56320 <username>@push.jointsecurity.ca
 Welcome
 ...
 username@feedserver:~$